 Tangible assets purchased before 2005 are depreciated over their estimated useful lives on a straight-line basis from the date of their acquisition.
 Assets acquired after this date are depreciated based on the declining balance method, one of the accelerated depreciation methods.
+For the assets acquired after 1 January 2009, the straight-line depreciation method is in use.

-The estimated useful lives are as follows:
+The estimated useful lives and depreciation rates are as follows: